Karen Miller, Ph.D., Department Chair

 - Develop knowledge and skills suitable for a career in homeland security or emergency management.

 - Evaluate a community’s preparedness against various types of disasters.

 - Develop knowledge and skills to respond and recover in a community during an actual emergency.

-- Learn historical perspectives on terrorism, basic definitions of cogent terms and concepts, and the symbols of terrorism.
+- Develop an understanding of historical perspectives on terrorism, basic definitions of cogent terms and concepts, and the symbolism of terrorism.

 - Understand different forms of terrorist tactics and targets along with methods of appropriate prevention, detection, and response, applying such knowledge to the local environment.